The Purpose of a Fuel Injector:

-Basically, the purpose of a fuel injector is to spray the fuel in atomized or mist form so that it burns completely & uniformly.
-Fuel Injection Pump (FIP) supplies pressurized diesel fuel thru’ high-pressure lines to each injector's inlet port.
+The purpose of a fuel injector is to spray the fuel in atomized or mist form so that it burns entirely & uniformly.
+Fuel Injection Pump (FIP) supplies pressurized diesel fuel thru’ high-pressure lines to each injector’s inlet port.
 However, the conventional or first-generation injectors open with hydro-mechanical pressure.
 Inside the conventional injector, a spring holds the needle valve in a ‘closed’ position until the pressure in the high-pressure lines reaches the specific value.
-Earlier generation DI & IDIdiesel engines used conventional injectors, as seen in the diagram below.
+As seen in the diagram below, earlier generation DI & IDI diesel engines used conventional injectors.

 Working principle of a conventional fuel injector: